daudix/daudix.one/content/blog/2024-07-31-story-of-luddism/index.md

 The terror of violence caused some factory owners to abandon their plans for automation.
 They reverted to manual labor or closed up shop altogether.
 For a time, it seemed that the Luddites were making progress in winning over machines.

-But in the end, the factory owners won: they convinced the state to make " frame breaking " a treasonable crime, punishable by execution and penal transportation.
+But in the end, the factory owners won: they convinced the state to make "frame breaking" a treasonable crime, punishable by execution and penal transportation.

 The Luddites existed for 5 years until they were suppressed by legal and military forces; government ultimately dispatched 12,000 troops to suppress Luddite activity.
 Dozens of workers were executed for Luddite activities, including a whopping fourteen on one brutal day in January 1813.
 George Mellor, the Luddite captain, was eventually convicted of murdering Horsfall, the mill owner, and hanged at the age of twenty-three.